 - Water droplets, mist or spray that are dispersed into the air by systems such as whirlpool baths and showerheads.

-Older properties with stored water systems that serve multiple properties are most at risk from Legionella.
+Older properties with stored water systems that serve multiple properties are most at risk from legionella.
 Newer properties tend not to have water tanks or stored water systems, although this is not always the case.

+Under the Health and Safety at Work Act 1974 and Control of Substances Hazardous to Health Regulations 2002 (COSHH), landlords must ensure water systems in their properties are safe.
 Landlords who rent out a commercial or domestic property or a room in their own home have legal responsibilities for ensuring their tenants’ health and safety.

 A landlord is defined as anyone renting a property they own under a lease or a licence shorter than seven years.
-Their health and safety duties cover a wide range of accommodation – including residential properties – provided for rent by:
+Their health and safety duties cover a wide range of accommodation, including residential properties, provided for rent by:

 - Local authorities.